1Which of the following Central Government schemes is primarily designed to provide income support to all landholding farmer families in India?

 45Hydroponics is a modern farming technique that involves:

-A.Growing plants in soil
+A.Growing plants entirely in the dark

 B.Growing plants without soil, using mineral nutrient solutions in an aqueous solvent